Is equity release a good idea? What’s the alternative?

 For example, if you sell a 40% share in a £100,000 property, you will get a lump sum of £20,000.
 This is obviously £20,000 less than what the share is worth.
 The provider does this as they will have to wait years to get their money back.

 When the individual dies and the house is eventually sold at £300,000 (just as an example), then the equity release lender will be entitled to £120,000, as this is a 40% share of the sale proceeds.

 Not everyone is eligible for equity release, as there are certain conditions which must be met in order to qualify, and these are:

-- For a lifetime house repayments, you will need to be at least 55 years old
+For a lifetime mortgage, you will need to be at least 55 years old

-- If you have a house repayments or secured loan on your home, you may still be able to get equity release, depending on the value of your house and the amount outstanding.
+If you have a mortgage or secured loan on your home, you may still be able to get equity release, depending on the value of your house and the amount outstanding.
 You will have to pay off any outstanding amount as well as paying off the equity release

 Most people tend to release between £10,000 to £100,000, with £10,000 being the minimum amount you can release as a provider wants to make sure it’s ‘worth it’ for them financially.

 The maximum amount you can release from your property, according to Money Advice Service, is 60% of the value of your house, with the exact amount depending on your age, house value, property condition and type of property.

 How much do you pay back on equity release?

 If you choose the equity release option of a lifetime house repayments, you will need to make repayments over time, with the borrowed amount gaining interest.